aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ![quicksight-region-selection.png](./assets/quicksight-region-selection.png)

 - Select **EU(Ireland)** as the region for this lab
+- If this is first time you are using Amazon QuickSight in this region, close **Welcome to QuickSight** pop up page by clicking on the **x** symbol.
 - Click on **Manage data** in the upper right hand corner
 - Click on **New data set** on the upper left hand corner